 Who are these workers?

-Proposed changes update minimum salary level and job duties
+The changes update minimum salary level and job duties

 Public input during the rulemaking process

-Contact L&I's Employment Standards program at EAPrules@Lni.wa.gov or 1-866-219-7321.
+For additional information, you can contact L&I's Employment Standards program at EAPrules@Lni.wa.gov or 1-866-219-7321.